 Because it is hardy in even the coldest zones of the country, this plant is especially useful in those areas, where other garden plants will not survive.
 Since it also grows well in all the warmer regions too, this is a plant that everyone can grow and enjoy.
-Choose a sunny or partially-shady location for your Berry Heavy Winterberry.
+When planting your Berry Heavy Winterberry, choose a sunny or partially-shady location.
 In hotter areas and in drier soil, afternoon shade is preferable.
 This plant will grow in all kinds of soil from sand to clay, but it does need moisture and is not especially drought resistant.

 For group planting allow three to five feet between plants.
 The wider spacing is best if you are planting in wet soil where this shrub will grow wider and larger.
 Organic mulch over the root zone will help to conserve moisture and in poor soil should be renewed each spring for the first few years until your plants are well established.